kepingwang/tiger-compiler/README.md

 Liveness analysis

-To compile a "test.tig" file into "test.s" file, call:
+To compile a "test.tig" file and print the assembly along with the inference graph:

-(include live_main.sml in sources.cm)

     Main.compile "test.tig";

-TODO: liveness.sml - remember to change the API to use Drew's graph.
+To only print the assembly:
+    Main.assembly "test.tig"

+To only print the inference graph:
+    Main.iGraph "test.tig"